A Global Business Network for Social Protection Floors

 Deputy Director Social Protection Department, firstname.lastname@example.org

-Launched in October 2015, the Global Business Network for Social Protection Floors is a leading knowledge-sharing platform for enterprises that are developing social protection programmes, as well as an engagement platform for enterprises willing to support the development of national social protection floors.
+Launched on 28 October 2015, at the initiative of the ILO Director General, Mr. Guy Ryder, the Chairman and CEO of L’Oreal, Mr. Jean-Paul Agon, and the Secretary General of the International Organization of Employers (IOE), Ms. Linda Kromjong, the Global Business Network for Social Protection Floors is a leading knowledge-sharing platform for enterprises that are developing social protection programmes, as well as an engagement platform for enterprises willing to support the development of national social protection floors.
 The network includes multinational enterprises, employers’ organizations and private sector foundations that wish to share good practices and investigate how company programmes can promote the development of national social protection floors.

 The ambition of the Network is to: